leishiao/leishiao.github.io/Generics/Self Types with Java's Generics.md

 # Self Types with Java's Generics

-In some situations, particularly when implementing the builder pattern or creating other fluent APIs, methods return `this`.
-The method’s return type is likely to be the same as the class in which the method is defined–but sometimes that doesn’t cut it!
+In some situations, particularly when implementing the **builder pattern** or creating other **fluent APIs**, methods return `this`.
+The method’s return type is likely to be the **same as the class** in which the method is defined, but sometimes that doesn’t cut it!
 If we want to inherit methods and their return type should be the inheriting type (instead of the declaring type), then we’re fresh out of luck.
-We would need the return type to be something like “the type of this”, often called a *self type* but there is no such thing in Java.
+We would need the return type to be something like “**the type of this**”, often called a ***self type*** but there is no such thing in Java.

 Or is there?